-8.1.3 HEAD OF HOUSEHOLD (HOH)
+8.1.3 Head of Household (HOH)

-The head of household (HOH) is the person who assumes legal and moral responsibility for the household and is listed on the application as head.
+The HOH is the person who assumes legal and moral responsibility for the household and is listed on the application as the head.

 A family may not designate a family member as HOH solely to qualify the family as an elderly household.